 - Related Reviews

-Globe Life Insurance Company, formerly known as Torchmark, was formed in 1951.
+Globe Life Insurance Company, formerly Torchmark, was formed in 1951.
 It serves over 4.3 million insurance policies and has $82 billion of coverage.
 Global life insurance is sometimes confused with Globe.

 Globe Life Insurance Pros and Cons

-- Globe Life Insurance Company is a large insurance company in the United States with 2 subsidiaries:
+- Globe Life Insurance Company is a large insurance company in the United States with two subsidiaries: